©2011-2023 Less Accounting

-Well, you’d better find the time, because being a professional photographer means presenting a professional manner.
+Well, you’d better find the time, because being a professional photographer means presenting in a professional manner.
 From invoicing to record keeping, you need to run a tight ship on the business end while you go forth and set the world ablaze with your creative artwork.

 Yeah, you’re a great photographer.
 You know lighting, composition, and subject matter.
 You’ve got a high-end digital camera and a top-notch printer topped off with quality ink and toner.
 You even know a few special tips and tricks to wow your clients.

 You have to be in order to run your own company.

-Accounting and invoicing software provide reports that will help you become a better business manager.
+Accounting and invoicing software provides reports that will help you become a better business manager.